WeraGitHub/SkyProject/README.md

 `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`

-Browse to your PublicIP:8080 to unlock Jenkins
+Browse to your PublicIP:8080 to unlock Jenkins and enter the initialAdminPassword you copied from the terminal.

-Then install suggested plugins
+Next install suggested plugins.

 Then create first admin user with the following values:

 Username: jenkinsadmin

 Password: ***

 Confirm password: ***

 Fullname: jenkinsadmin

 Email: jenkins@jenkins.com

-###	Install Docker
+###	4. Install Docker

 `sudo yum -y install docker`